carloscuesta/generator-starterkit/README.md

 **Don't forget to run ```gulp``` after the yeoman finishes.**

-For more information about gulp workflow / tasks go to [starterkit gulp tasks](https://github.com/carloscuesta/starterkit#tasks)

 ## Options

 - ```--skip-install```: Skips the installation of dependencies with npm.